alexhe/gautomator/README.md

 # flue
-A piece of code in go
+A distributed agentless configuration and management tool written in go

 This is my first project in Go.